Richard Yary: In the OUN

-From 1921-29, he was an active member of the Ukrainian Military Organization (UVO), one of the closest advisers to Yevhen Konovaletz.
-In January 1929, he took part in the First Congress of Ukrainian Nationalists in Vienna, where the formation of the Organization of Ukrainian Nationalists OUN was announced.
-IN 1933 Yary attempted to obtain a post at the Ukrainian Institute founded by hetman Skoropadsky in Berlin (on OUN's behalf), but he could not secure an appointment due to opposition from the Nazi authorities.
+From 1921-29, he was an active member of the Ukrainian Military Organization (UVO), one of the closest advisers to Yevhen Konovalets.
+In January 1929, he took part in the First Congress of Ukrainian Nationalists in Vienna, where the formation of the Organisation of Ukrainian Nationalists (OUN) was announced.
+In 1933 Yary attempted to obtain a post at the Ukrainian Institute founded by hetman Skoropadsky in Berlin (on OUN's behalf), but he could not secure an appointment due to opposition from the Nazi authorities.
 This attempt led to a smear campaign in the Polish press that accused Yary and Konovalets of being German agents.
-From 1937-38, he became the liaison officer between Yevhen Konovaletz and admiral Wilhelm Canaris of the Abwehr, and directed espionage training courses of the UVO organized by the Abwehr.
-He became an agent of the Special services, and was an adviser during the discussions between Y. Konovaletz and the Japanese Military Attache.
+From 1937-38, he became the liaison officer between Yevhen Konovalets and admiral Wilhelm Canaris of the Abwehr, and directed espionage training courses of the UVO organized by the Abwehr.
+He became an agent of the Special services, and was an adviser during the discussions between Konovalets and the Japanese Military Attache.
 During the 1930s Yary was one of the members of the Provid, or leadership council, of the Organization of Ukrainian Nationalists.
 He was the only member of the Provid to side with Bandera when the organizations split into Bandera and Melnyk factions.
+According to later claims by members of the Russian Social Democratic party in exile he was also a Soviet agent at the time.
 Yary's support for Bandera turned some Ukrainians against Bandera because it was considered suspicious that of all the members of the OUN's leadership council, only the one of not fully Ukrainian ethnicity chose to follow Bandera.

 Yary's influence on Stepan Bandera was instrumental in the division of the OUN into its two factions.
-After the division, he stayed with the OUN(b) (Bandera faction).
+After the division, he stayed with the OUN-B (Bandera faction).
 In November 1940, he arranged contact between Bandera and the Abwehr and set up the Vienna Bureau of the OUN(b).
 On his initiative, the Nachtigall and Roland Battalion were formed.
 After the Proclamation of Ukrainian Independence he was given the portfolio of Ambassador to Japan.
 At the same time, there were reports by the Einsatzgruppe B that Yary and his wife were Jewish, and as such subject to persecution.
 After the abrogation by the Nazis of the independent Ukrainian State, Yary left the General Government and from 1942 he lived in the Rumanian-occupied Bukovina.
 In 1943, he was arrested by the Gestapo and was sent to the Sachsenhausen concentration camp.